Wenchao-M/SAGE/README.md

 a coordinate system that the model can process.
 - If you want to use our model in real demo, please download the weight from [here](https://drive.google.com/file/d/1u5taAQ_Og9Wck-8eUhiiQi1s983y3Lws/view?usp=sharing).
+- run `python inference_realdemo.py` to get the results, the results are pickle form like dataset-76610.pkl
 - After getting the results, you can visulize it in Blender using [smpl_animation_blender.py](real_demo%2Fsmpl_animation_blender.py).
   - Notice that before using it, you must agree the license of SMPL and SMPLX.
   - To use [smpl_animation_blender.py](real_demo%2Fsmpl_animation_blender.py), you need to download SMPL Blender addon from [here](https://smpl.is.tue.mpg.de/download.php)